MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/diagnostics/quickstart.md

 ![navigate to addons page image](media/addon-installed.png)

 Now you need to link your PlayFab title to your App Center titles.

-To do this, select **Go to App Center**.
+- To do this, select **Go to App Center**.

-This will ask you to authenticate for AppCenter, and will provide you with a list of titles you can select and link to your PlayFab title.
-If you have more iOS and Android App Center titles, be sure to select both of them to get your diagnostic information for both titles.
+- You will be asked to authenticate for AppCenter, and will be provided with a list of titles you can select and link to your PlayFab title.
+- If you have more iOS and Android App Center titles, be sure to select *both of them* to get your diagnostic information for both titles.

-Once you have completed the above steps select the **Save Settings** button.
+- Once you have completed the above steps, select the **Save Settings** button.

 Your integration is now enabled.
 If you navigate back to the **Diagnostics** tab, you should see your crash data enabled.